Ph.D. in English

 - Become familiar with the Comprehensive Examination Process and start reading works in your area and related areas.

-- Form your Doctoral Committee with your Major Professor, and schedule your Written and Oral Comprehensive Examinations for early in your third year.
+- Form your Doctoral Committee with your Major Professor, submit an Establishment of Committee Form, and schedule your Written and Oral Comprehensive Examinations for early in your third year.

 - In consultation with your Major Professor and Doctoral Committee, create reading lists for your Written Comprehensive Examinations.